Fresh sustainable herbs are the best

 Loving to learn new things and “doing it right” has brought me to some great techniques and associations.
-Here at MSGU “Home Grown” we exchange the newest research on sustainable growing that goes beyond organic to responsible community based agriculture.
+At MSGU “Home Grown” I learned the newest research on sustainable growing that goes beyond organic to responsible community based agriculture.
 You’ll see us at the Clark Fork Market and the Missoula Valley Winter Market along with many other Home Grown growers year round in Missoula, MT.

 Other affiliations include: NSAC-National Sustainable Agriculture Coalition, AEO-Alternative Energy Resources Organization, Montana Native Plant Society.

 Learning that uncrushed herbs keep their potency and shelf life longer, we developed “Herb Pinching for the Kitchen”and herb tributes in pots and wreathes.
 Then, hand crushed herbs become gourmet culinary blends, wellness tea blends, wellness teas “In the Raw” bags, sets and “Rescue boxes”.
 We package most of our Wellness teas separately so you can see which herb works best for particular needs.
 Our display collection is usually at many Missoula area “cold” weather art, craft and gift shows, at the home Crafting Room and online.